Sunday, June 4, 2023

 • What are some simple things that added joy to your day or week?

-• What was the most challenging part of 2022?
+• What was the most challenging part of this year?

-• What was an unexpected challenge of 2022?
+• What was an unexpected challenge you faced?

-• Pick three words you would like to focus on for 2023
+• Pick three words you would like to focus on next year

 • In Te Ao Māori, they often use the hauora concept to describe overall wellbeing: looking at the four walls of the whare (your wellbeing), which are whānau health, spiritual health, physical health and emotional health.
 What tools have you learned that help you in these four aspects of your life?